neuralvis/elpa-mirror/melpa/wucuo-readme.txt

 3. Tips

-- `wucuo-spell-check-file' will spell check one file and report its typos
+- `wucuo-spell-check-file' spell check one file and report typos
+- `wucuo-spell-check-directory' spell check files in one directory and report typos

 - If `wucuo-flyspell-start-mode' is "normal", `wucuo-start' runs `flyspell-buffer'.
   If it's "normal", `wucuo-start' runs `flyspell-region' to check visible region